Porsche 911: 911 Carrera RS (1973 and 1974)

 RS stands for Rennsport in German, meaning race sport.
 The Carrera name was reintroduced from the 356 Carrera which had itself been named after Porsche's class victories in the Carrera Panamericana races in Mexico in the 1950s.
 The RS was developed to meet motorsport homologation requirements.
-Compared to a standard 911S, the Carrera 2.7 RS had a larger engine (2,687 cc) developing 210 PS with Bosch (Kugelfischer) mechanical fuel injection, revised and stiffened suspension, a "ducktail" rear spoiler, larger brakes, wider rear wheels and rear fenders, to fit 185/70VR15 & 215/60VR15 Pirelli Cinturato CN36 tyres.
+Compared to a standard 911S, the Carrera 2.7 RS had a larger engine (2,687 cc) developing 210 PS with Bosch (Kugelfischer) mechanical fuel injection, revised and stiffened suspension, a "ducktail" rear spoiler, larger brakes, wider rear wheels and rear fenders, to fit 185/70VR15 and 215/60VR15 tyres front and rear.
 In RS Touring form it weighed 1075 kg, in Sport Lightweight form it was about 100 kg lighter, the saving coming from thin gauge steel used for parts of the body shell and also the use of thinner glass.
 In total, 1,580 units were made, and qualified for the FIA Group 4 class.
 49 Carrera RSR cars were built with 2808 cc engines rated at 300 PS.

 For the 1974 IROC Championship (which started in December 1973), 1973 Carrera RSR models were fitted with the 3.0 engine and a flat "whale tail" in place of the ducktail spoiler along with wide body panels and large tyres.

 In 1974, Porsche developed the Carrera RS 3.0 with mechanical fuel injection rated at 230 PS.
 Its price was almost twice that of the 2.7 RS, but it offered racing capability.
 The chassis was largely similar to that of the 1973 Carrera RSR and the braking system was from the 917 racing car.
 The use of thinner metal plate panels and a minimalist interior enabled its weight to be reduced to around 900 kg.

 The Carrera RSR 3.0 was sold to racing teams and scored wins in several major sports car races of the mid-1970s.
 Also, a prototype Carrera RSR Turbo (with 2.1-litre engine due to a 1.4x equivalency formula) came second at the 24 Hours of Le Mans in 1974 and won several major races, a significant event in that its engine would form the basis of many future Porsche attempts in sports car racing.
-This, and the earlier 917, was Porsche's commitment to turbocharger applications in its cars.